KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Prelude

-Road Warrior is a startup poised to revolutionise the travel industry by developing a cutting-edge online trip management platform dedicated to providing travellers with dynamic and manual itinerary management capabilities.
-This innovative dashboard will empower travellers to effortlessly access and organise all their existing reservations, ensuring a seamless and hassle-free travel experience.
-Whether users prefer to access it through a web interface or on their mobile devices, this platform will serve as the go-to solution for travellers seeking comprehensive trip management solutions.
-With this pioneering tool, travellers can look forward to a more organised, convenient, and enjoyable journey, making it the next generation's must-have travel companion.
+Road Warrior is a startup poised to revolutionise the travel industry by developing a cutting-edge online trip management platform dedicated to providing travelers with dynamic and manual itinerary management capabilities.
+This innovative dashboard will empower travelers to effortlessly access and organise all their existing reservations, ensuring a seamless and hassle-free travel experience.
+Whether users prefer to access it through a web interface or on their mobile devices, this platform will serve as the go-to solution for travelers seeking comprehensive trip management solutions.
+With this pioneering tool, travelers can look forward to a more organised, convenient, and enjoyable journey, making it the next generation's must-have travel companion.
 In addition to its user-centric features, this platform will also harness the wealth of data it collects for invaluable reporting purposes.
-By leveraging this data, travellers will gain insights into their travel patterns, preferences, and spending habits, allowing them to make more informed decisions for future trips.
+By leveraging this data, travelers will gain insights into their travel patterns, preferences, and spending habits, allowing them to make more informed decisions for future trips.
 As the platform continues to accumulate user data, it will lay the foundation for a future suggestion engine.

 ## Business Case